stakit/stakit/readme.md

 ```

 ### `kit.output(writerObject)`
 Starts the build chain and ends it with passing all the routes to `writerObject.write(route, html)` and all the files that need to be copied to `writerObject.copy(from, to)`.
+Returns a `Promise` that waits for both writing out and copying the files.

 The default "writer", outputs the site to the ``./public`` directory.